Amagasaki derailment: Investigation

-Investigators primarily focused on the speeding by the 23-year-old driver, later identified as Ryūjirō Takami (高見 隆二郎, Takami Ryūjirō) (who was among the dead), as being the most likely cause of the derailment.
+Investigators primarily focused on the speeding by the 23-year-old driver, later identified as being the most likely cause of the derailment.
 Twenty-five minutes before the derailment, the driver had run a red signal, causing the automatic train stop (ATS) to bring the train to a halt.
 The train had also overshot the correct stopping position at an earlier stop at Itami Station with more than 3 carriages, requiring him to back up the train, and resulting in a 90-second delay, about four minutes before the disaster.
 By the time the train passed Tsukaguchi Station at a speed of 120 km/h, the delay had been reduced to 60 seconds.

 Investigators speculate that the driver may have been trying to make up this lost time by increasing the train's speed beyond customary limits.
 Many reports from surviving passengers indicate that the train was traveling at a faster than normal speed.
-Furthermore, it is speculated that the driver may have felt stressed because he would have been punished for the two infractions.
+Furthermore, it is speculated that the driver may have felt stressed because he would have been punished for the two infractions, and may have not been totally focused on driving.
 Ten months before the crash, the driver had been reprimanded by the train's operator, the West Japan Railway Company (JR West), for overshooting a station platform by 100 m.
-In the minutes leading up to the derailment, he may have been thinking of the punishment he would have faced and may have not been totally focused on driving.

 JR West is very strict when it comes to punctuality, and commuters often depend on near-perfect timing on the part of trains to commute to and from work on time.
 This is because at JR West stations (including the derailed train's next scheduled stop at Amagasaki Station) trains meet on both sides of the same platform to allow people to transfer between rapid and local trains running on the same line.
-As a result, a small delay in one train can significantly cascade through the timetable for the rest of the day due to the tightness of the schedule.
+As a result, a small delay in one train can cascade through the timetable for the rest of the day due to the tightness of the schedule.
 Immediately after the crash occurred, some of the mass media pointed to the congested schedule of the Fukuchiyama Line as an indirect factor.
-In fact, cumulative changes over the previous three years had reduced the leeway in the train's schedule from 71 to 28 seconds over the fifteen minutes between Takarazuka and Amagasaki stations.
+Cumulative changes over the previous three years had reduced the leeway in the train's schedule from 71 to 28 seconds over the fifteen minutes between Takarazuka and Amagasaki stations.